PyconUK/2016.pyconuk.org/pages/code-of-conduct/handling-reports.md

-title: Handling reports of harrassment
+title: Handling reports of harassment
 ---

 ## Guidelines for responding to reports of harassment